 - 2. Based on the foregoing and subject to the qualifications set out below, we are of the opinion that: - (A) Incorporation and Existence of PRC Group Companies.
 Each of the PRC Group Companies has been duly incorporated and is validly existing as a limited liability company and has legal person status under the PRC Laws, and its business license and articles of association are in full force and effect under, and in compliance with the PRC Laws in all material respects.
 All the equity interests of each of the PRC Group Companies are legally owned by its respective shareholders, and to the best of our knowledge after due and reasonable inquiries, such equity interests have been registered with State Administration for Market Regulation or its local branches to the extent that such equity interests are required to be registered to be enforceable and are free and clear of all security interest, encumbrances, mortgage, pledge, liens, equities or claims under PRC Laws.
 To the best of our knowledge after due inquiry, there are no outstanding rights, warrants or options to acquire or instruments convertible into or exchangeable for, nor any agreements or other obligations to issue or other rights to convert any obligation into, any equity interest in any of the PRC Group Companies. - (B) Corporate Structure.
 The descriptions of the corporate structure of the PRC Group Companies set forth in "Corporate History and Structure" section of the Registration Statement are true and accurate and nothing has been omitted from such description which would make the same misleading in any material respect.
-The descriptions of the events and transactions set forth in "Corporate History and Structure" section of the Registration Statement, to the extent that such descriptions are related to matters of the PRC Laws or documents, agreements or proceedings governed by the PRC Laws, are true and accurate and nothing has been omitted from such description which would ge after due and reasonable inquiries, the transactions of acquisition and restructuring involving the PRC Group Companies as described in the "Corporate History and Structure" section of the Registration Statement are not in violation of, and immediately after the consummation of the Transactions will not result in violation of, any PRC Laws currently in effect, in any material respect, and no Governmental Authorization or any other necessary steps required under the existing PRC Laws for the establishment of such shareholding structures.
+The descriptions of the events and transactions set forth in "Corporate History and Structure" section of the Registration Statement, to the extent that such descriptions are related to matters of the PRC Laws or documents, agreements or proceedings governed by the PRC Laws, are true and accurate and nothing has been omitted from such description which would make the same misleading in any material respects.
+To the best of our knowledge after due and reasonable inquiries, the transactions of acquisition and restructuring involving the PRC Group Companies as described in the "Corporate History and Structure" section of the Registration Statement are not in violation of, and immediately after the consummation of the Transactions will not result in violation of, any PRC Laws currently in effect, in any material respect, and no Governmental Authorization or any other necessary steps required under the PRC Laws other than those already obtained is required under the existing PRC Laws for the establishment of such shareholding structures.